locallyoptimistic/LocallyOptimistic/content/post/attribution-dilemma.md

 The complexity arrives when you realize you do not have perfect information.
 This challenge comes in two flavors:

 1. Data we can't collect - When someone converts (until we have chips in everyone's brains) we do not know of all the ways they were exposed to our brand (Did a friend tell them over drinks?
 Did they see a billboard?
 Did they see an advertisement on an unknown device?).
 We also don't know which of those events impacted their decision to convert.
 2. Data that is collected, but you can't access - The social networks and search engines we use have developed rich cross-device graphs, which they use for the targeting and measurement of advertising.
 These platforms do not expose their cross-device graphs to external parties, instead the platforms present aggregates.
-In some cases, these platforms will also restrict the capture of impression data
+In some cases, these platforms will also restrict the capture of impression data.

-## Introducing the dilemma
+## Introducing the framework
 In this world of incomplete information, how do you find the most optimal attribution solution for your business model?
-To help you navigate this challenge, I tried to distill the ideal attribution solution to five key characteristics:
+I distilled the ideal attribution solution to five key characteristics.
+While all five may not be achievable in an attribution solution, this framework will allow you to understand the trade offs between solutions.

 1. Cross-device: Include all touchpoints across all devices
 2. Granular: Attribution, reporting and data access at the most granular level
 3. Neutral: Neutral, third party view of marketing performance
-4. Actionable: Reporting and analysis you can actual action on
+4. Actionable: Reporting and analysis you can actually action on
 5. Comprehensive: Reporting and analysis that covers all channels in detail

-The dilemma is that you cannot achieve all five.

 ## Digging in
 ### 1. Cross-device